daniel-ivanco/notification_api/README.md

 ### Basic Description
 This is a Ruby on Rails backend implementing B2B performance notification API.
 It allows sending notifications to B2B partners regarding their investment portfolio and portfolio performance through a REST API.
 The application uses `www.alphavantage.co` API to fetch real stock prices.

+### Code architecture overview
+When implementing this task I wanted to use as few gems as possible, so different parts of the codebase stay explicit and are easily understandable without the need for knowledge of various gems and their DSLs.
+In general, I tried to stick to pragmatic separation of concerns and conform to single responsibility principle (to a reasonable extent).

+#### Models
+For the purpose of this task, models are simple and thin ActiveRecord objects implementing mainly DB level validations.

+#### Business Logic
+To implement business logic I am using Rails Service Objects and Command Pattern which I find easy to understand and scalable for bigger codebases.
+When designing services, I try to couple services dealing with similar use cases together.

+#### Controllers
+Controllers are thin and never contain any business or validation logic.
+For all index controller actions (when listing array of resources) I use simple pagination mechanism.

+#### Serializers
+There are separate serializers for every resource that is passed to the API.

 ### Running and testing the application
 There are 2 options to run the application:
   - In a local machine environment (development mode)